yunyaogu/yunyaogu.github.io/README.md

 ## Low class humor:
 Rome was not built in one day, as you can't make me into a #cunt in a week when you acquire the local infrastructure supply.
-It's hiring season, and many recruiters relentlessly ask why I chose to pivot away from design.
-My design resume looks solid and experienced.
-When a discipline is highly #subjective and visual, the power structure could be based more on norms, #networks than logics, techniques.
-Moreover, when it comes to norms like topics of gender, which I typically views as nonsense but it gains favor for the #big #powerful #boys, the power gaps in a #maledominant #sexist industry makes laborer women to take 5 to 10 times hard work to win the completion and have the value to be heard.
-I'm forced to explain myself and constantly prove my worth at all cost without any morality or boundaries.
-This applies whether I'm dealing with retaliatory moves by certain monopolized infrastructure entities — such as sabotaging my water supply or introducing contaminants into tap-water systems or even releasing #airborne viruses — or having #sexualized content repeatedly tied to my full name in search-engine results.
-It's interesting to experience infrastructural blockage and witness foreign capital's hustle buyout of Chinese infrastructure companies.
-Like the company my grandpa worked for 30 years eventually had a wild merge and acquisition by a group and finally #de-registered, it's never something new to me, when it comes to #western merge and acquisition.
-Competing against barbaric psychopaths only #poisons your own mindset - make you a being or object full of #hate, #jealousy and #greed.
-Rhode Island School of Design
-let your design faculty and board member know I'm here to document everything from time to time as the sexualized content updates weekly.
-Rhode Island School of Design
-Whenever your faculty #damage my professionalism relentlessly, I'm here to #sprint, #groom and #sync it with #synergy.
-Rhode Island School of Design
-BETTER FUCK YOURSELF MORE WITH THAT HULALUPIN STUDENT CREEPY PROMOTING EFFORTS.
-Your PhD associations, scientific index are just a reflection of how shallow you can offer as a monetizing education entity.
-Rhode Island School of Design
-What royal vila did you purchase for your design amateur mistress?
-What luxurious apartment or sexy underwear did you buy for your junior designer or mistress, send me your interior design option of that #mistress-hoarding-design-plan, i'm here to fabricate it and make it an automatic #construction #robot and #sell it back to your whatever #capital group.
-Do deposit (RISD MID program tuition adding housing and living expense) and transfer compensation to my bank account.
-Otherwise this documentation won't stop.

 ---